monotone-the-musical/versioner/README.txt

 ### Note ###

 * Versioner is not intended as a complete system backup solution, nor is it a complete version-control system (i.e. GIT).
 It is merely a command-line tool to help with your day-to-day workflow.
+* pre-built rpm packages can be found in files/rpms/
 * To uninstall: sudo -H files/uninstall.sh

 ### To Do ###